johnwickerson/mailer/README.md

 5. The tool will, by default, process all the rows in the CSV file, but if you add `-onlyfirst <N>` flag, it will stop after the first `N` (non-header) rows.
 This can be useful when testing.

 6. If you add `-attach <column name>` then the given column name will be interpreted as holding paths to files that should be attached to the emails.
-These should be full file paths, with colons as directory separators, such as "Macintosh HD:Users:jpw48:teaching:comments_smith.txt".
+These should be full POSIX paths, such as "/Users/jpw48/teaching/comments_smith.txt".

 7. If you add `-cc <email address>` then the given email address will be cc'ed to every mail.
 If you add `-cc <column name>` then the given column name will be interpreted as holding an email address that should be cc'ed.
 The tool distinguishes between these two alternatives by the presence of the `@` character in the argument.
 Multiple `-cc` options can be provided.
 The `-bcc` option works similarly.